amayafaith/US-Superstore-Sales/README.md

-Created a Power BI dashboard to reflecting a Sales Report for Supersore in the US
+Created a Power BI dashboard to reflecting a Sales Report for Superstore in the US